schilkp/Tonbandgeraet/docs/tech_details/trace_format.md

 # The Tonbandgerät Binary Trace Format

-To store trace events in a compact binary format, Tonbandgerät uses zero-delimted [COBS](./cobs.md) frames each containing a single trace event.
+To store trace events in a compact binary format, Tonbandgerät uses zero-delimited [COBS](./cobs.md) frames each containing a single trace event.
 The [set of trace event types](./bin_events.md) (each identified by an 8 bit id) and their respective structure is fixed.